 - Honey can be used to treat burns and wounds.

-- The mix of ginger and honey help soothe a sore throat.
+- The mixture of ginger and honey helps soothe a sore throat.

-Polyphenols Definition: Phytochemicals found in plants that have potent antioxidizing effects.
+Polyphenols Definition: Polyphenols contain phytochemicals found in plants that have potent antioxidizing effects.

 6. Drink Lots of Water

-Staying hydrated during summer is a no-brainer, and during winter should be, too.
+Staying hydrated during the summer is a no-brainer.
+It’s the same thing during winter.